 Many people consider iceberg lettuce to be nutritionally inferior to other types of lettuce.
 However, it does still offer nutritional benefits.
+For example, it is a source of vitamin K, folate, and dietary fiber.

 Lettuce and other raw vegetables can be a quick and easy addition to sandwiches, wraps, or burgers, or they can form the base of a mixed salad.
 This versatility makes them a convenient way for people to add more nutrients to their meals.